WHAT

 WHY

-- Our current building is sixty years old.
+- Our current building is over sixty years old.
 An addition was put on in 2004.
 The building was great when it was built and has served the community well for 60 years.
 We need a major upgrade to get through the next sixty years with a building that Manistee County can be proud of.

 - The current building was a huge advance from the old County Farm building with its male and female wards.
 The existing building with its multiple wards and semi-private rooms does a poor job of accommodating todays' typical resident, HIPAA requirements, desire for privacy, ability to have visitors, the required durable medical equipment, etc.